hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes-(October-1,-2015).md

 **-Schemas** | **-s, --schema** *(multi-value option)* -StartupProject | -~~s~~**p**, --startupProject

-Note: with the -FluentApi becoming -DataAnnotations, using DataAnnotation attributes will become opt-in rather than opt-out that I has been up to now.
+Note: with the `-FluentApi` becoming `-DataAnnotations`, using `DataAnnotation` attributes will become opt-in rather than opt-out that I has been up to now.
 I.e. by default we will now produce code using the fluent API if you don't specify otherwise.

 # Discussion